smithkerrin01/Tidy-Data-Project/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in the original dataset in 'features.txt'